 In the face of such sweeping changes, the challenge for enterprises is to invest and adopt in the requisite technologies in order to remain competitive and agile.
 Here are eight such technology challenges that enterprise businesses need to prepare for in 2020 and beyond.

 Most enterprises already have in place a mobile strategy for their businesses.
 But in 2020, the challenge lies in weaving enterprise mobility into the overall digital transformation strategy of your business.
-So, besides adopting a BYOD (Bring Your Own Device) culture, enterprises must reevaluate their mobile app, its UI/UX, feature list, etc. Enterprises could also use this opportunity to take their mobile strategy beyond just apps and into the realm of connected IT business solutions to improve the overall user experience at the organizational level.
+So, besides adopting a BYOD (Bring Your Own Device) culture, enterprises must reevaluate their mobile app, its UI/UX, feature list, etc. Enterprises could also use this opportunity to take their mobile strategy beyond just apps and into the realm of connected web design & development company to improve the overall user experience at the organizational level.

 IoT (Internet of Things)